talonhub/community/PRACTICES.md

   - A [scope](https://talon.wiki/Customization/Talon%20Framework/scopes) can be used for complex context matching if nothing else is adequate.

 When you want to define spoken forms:
   - Defining a single command directly is simplest.
-Defining a list with a single item is not recommended.
   - Avoid adding multiple spoken forms for a single command without a good reason.
-  - Consider using a [list](https://talon.wiki/Customization/Talon%20Framework/lists) to give users a static set of options
+  - Consider using a [list](https://talon.wiki/Customization/Talon%20Framework/lists) to give users a set of options
     - Implementing a list in a [.talon-list file](https://talon.wiki/Customization/talon_lists/) is preferred unless you have a good reason to do so in Python.
   - Consider using a [capture](https://talon.wiki/Customization/Talon%20Framework/captures) for complex spoken forms.